phreshbrread/Microwave/README.md

 # Microwave
-Literally just a UI microwave that serves no purpose
+Literally just a WinForms-based UI microwave thing that serves no purpose

 ## Changelog
 ### v0.6